remidinishanth/distributed_systems/gang_of_four_introduction.md

 object's internal state is said to be **encapsulated**; it cannot be accessed directly, and its representation is invisible from outside the object.

+An object's implementation is defined by its **class**.
+The class specifies the object's internal data and representation and defines the operations the object can perform.

 **Interface**
 Specifying Object Interfaces